scala/improvement-proposals/content/end-markers-for-method-blocks.md

 Errors and edge cases

-- Misplaced or unmatched `end id` or `end new` yields an error with a suggestion of the nearest enclosing applicable construct.
+- Misplaced or unmatched `end id` yields an error with a suggestion of the nearest enclosing applicable construct.
 - `end` alone remains invalid for closing application blocks in this proposal.

 #### Grammar changes